nikitavoloboev/data/programming/documentation.md

 - [Lobsters: What does your company use for documentation?
 (2019)](https://lobste.rs/s/6jc9qj/what_does_your_company_use_for)
 - [GitDocs](https://github.com/timberio/gitdocs) - Easy to use, SEO-friendly, beautiful documentation that lives in your git repo.
 - [A Rubric for Open Source Documentation (2019)](https://naildrivin5.com/blog/2019/08/23/a-rubric-for-open-source-documentation.html)
-- [Outline](https://github.com/outline/outline) - Open, extensible, wiki for your team built using React and Node.js
 - [Ask HN: What is key to good technical documentation?
 (2019)](https://news.ycombinator.com/item?id=20909783)
 - [Slab](https://slab.com/) - Simple, scalable wiki that knocks down silos. ([HN](https://news.ycombinator.com/item?id=24824063))
 - [How to remove condescending language from documentation (2019)](https://dev.to/meeshkan/how-to-remove-condescending-language-from-documentation-4a5p)